 Energy that would be consumed by Project-generated traffic is a function of total VMT and estimated vehicle fuel economies of vehicles accessing the Project site.
 The VMT per vehicle class can be determined by evaluated in the vehicle fleet mix and the total VMT.
-As with worker and vendors trips, operational vehicle fuel efficiencies were estimated using information generated within EMFAC2021 developed by CARB (31).
+As with worker and vendors trips, operational vehicle fuel efficiencies were estimated using information generated within EMFAC2021 developed by CARB (25).
 EMFAC2021 was run for the Riverside County area for the 2024 calendar year.
-Data from EMFAC2021 is shown in Appendix 4.3.
+Data from EMFAC2021 is shown in Appendix 4.2.

-The estimated transportation energy demands are previously summarized on Table 4-9.
-It should be noted that the existing development demands were subtracted from the Project demands to determine the net transportation energy demands from the proposed Project.
-As summarized on Table 4-9 the Project would result in a net increase of 1,739,001 annual VMT and an estimated net increase annual fuel consumption of 132,521 gallons of fuel.
+The estimated transportation energy demands were previously summarized on Table 4-9.
+As summarized on Table 4-9 the Project would result in a 905,411 annual VMT and an estimated annual fuel consumption of 86,834 gallons of fuel.